 In 2000, the Company acquired majority ownership in its Brazilian subsidiary, Quimica Geral do Nordeste S.A. ("QGN").
 The acquired operations included an inorganic salt manufacturing plant which began site operations in the late 1970's.
 Located on the site were two closed landfills, two active landfills and a pond for the management of the process waste streams.
 In 2009, QGN was advised by the environmental authority in the State of Bahia, the Institute of the Environment ("IMA"), that the plant was discharging contaminants into an adjacent creek.
 After learning of the discharge, QGN took immediate action to cease the discharge and retained two nationally recognized environmental firms to prepare a site investigation / remedial action plan ("SI/RA").
 The SI/RA report was submitted by QGN to IMA in April 2010.
 The report concluded that the likely sources of the discharge were the failure of the pond and closed landfills.
 QGN ceased site operations in August 2010.
 In November 2010, IMA responded to QGN's recommendation for an additional study by issuing a notification requiring a broad range of remediation measures (the "Remediation Notification"), which included the shutdown and removal of two on-site landfills.
-In addition, despite repeated discussions with IMA at QGN's request to consider QGN's proposed remediation alternatives, in December 2010, IMA imposed a fine of five million Brazilian Real (approximately U.S. \$2.4 million) for the discharge of contaminants above allowable limits.
+In addition, despite repeated discussions with IMA at QGN's request to consider QGN's proposed remediation alternatives, in December 2010, IMA imposed a fine of five million Brazilian Real (approximately U.S. \$2.1 million at current exchange rates) for the discharge of contaminants above allowable limits.
 The description of the fine included a reference to aggravating factors that may indicate that local "management's intent" was considered in determining the severity of the fine, which could result in criminal liability for members of local management.
 In January 2011, QGN filed with IMA an administrative defense to the fine, suspending any enforcement activities pending its defense.
 IMA has not yet formally responded to QGN's administrative defense.

 With respect to the Remediation Notification, QGN engaged in discussions with IMA during which QGN asserted that a number of the remediation measures, including the removal of the landfills, and the timeframes for implementation were not appropriate and requested that the Remediation Notification be withdrawn.
 In response, in February 2011, IMA issued a revised Remediation Notification (the "Revised Remediation Notification") providing for further site analysis by QGN, including further study of the integrity of the landfills.
 The Revised Remediation Notification did not include a requirement to remove the landfills; however, it did not foreclose the possibility of such requirement.
 QGN has responded to the Revised Remediation Notification providing further information regarding the remediation measures, and is in discussions with the Institute of Environment and Waste Management ("INEMA"), successor to IMA, to seek agreement on an appropriate remediation plan.
-In mid-2011, QGN, consistent with the Revised Remediation Notice, began an additional site investigation and capped the two active landfills with an impervious synthetic cover.
+In mid-2011, QGN, consistent with the Revised Remediation Notice, began an additional site investigation and capped the two active landfills.
 In 2012, QGN drained the waste pond.
-Discussions are continuing with INEMA concerning the potential removal of the landfills and other remediation activities, as well as the fine.
+During the third quarter of 2013, INEMA approved, in writing, the first step in QGN's proposed remediation plans, the installation of a trench drain to capture and treat groundwater at the site.
+QGN expects to begin construction of the trench drain in early 2014 and to continue discussions with INEMA concerning the resolution of the fine.